 Here is a video of an actual cell under the microscope chasing a bacteria to engulf it.
-This cell shown is a neutrophil, which are the first cells to get to the site of infection and are ferocious eaters that rapidly engulf invaders.
+The cell on the video is a neutrophil, these are the first cells to get to the site of infection and are ferocious eaters that rapidly engulf invaders.

 You can learn more information about phagocytosis here: